Studie

-Studie is a Japanese tuning company of BMW and a Super GT team which participates in GT300 class.
+Studie AG is a Japanese tuning company of BMW and a Super GT team which participates in GT300 class.
 Since 2018 the team also participates in the GT World Challenge Asia.

 History

 Studie was established in 1995 in Yokohama as a BMW parts dealer and developer.
 They currently have four branches in Japan.
 They also provide supports to teams and individuals using BMW cars in motorsports.

 Participation of Super GT Season

 They started participated in GT300 class in Super GT since 2008 (where they have partnership with Advance Step) with a BMW Z4 (E85), the first BMW car in Super GT history.
 However, their media coverage mainly comes from their adoption of an Itasha (charactered theme mainly involved with animation or manga characters) theme on their car, which is occasionally seen in Japan's roads but not commonly seen in circuits, even Studie was not the first to do so.

 The theme which they use on their car is Vocaloid, a singing synthesizing software developed by Yamaha.